smithjd/sqlpetr/README.md

 `install_me.R` will install the run-time components via `tinytex::install_tinytex()` if you haven’t installed it already.

+Note that if you already have a system-wide LaTeX install, `tinytex` will not override it by default.
+You’ll see an error message if that happens, but your system will still work.

 ## Developing and testing on Linux

 As with Windows and MacOS, you’ll need